-Research and the development of a high value suite of products from ABx bauxite will build ABx into a highly profitable business that is relatively unaffected by the sudden geostrategic market impacts that have occurred in the seaborne bauxite trade in recent years.
-The potential to create a significant corporation is real and worth pursuing aggressively.
+Research and the development of a high value suite of products from ABx bauxite will build ABx into a highly profitable business that can operate through all stages in the business cycles of bauxite and aluminium.
+The potential to create a significant corporation is real and worth pursuing aggressively, focusing on niche markets and long-term relationships with reliable, major customers that seek reliability of quality and delivery which underpins all that ABx does.